Mass Rapid Transit (Singapore)

-The Mass Rapid Transit system, locally known by the initialism MRT, is a rapid transit system in Singapore and the island country's principal mode of railway transportation.
-The system commenced operations in November 1987 after two decades of planning with an initial 6 km stretch consisting of five stations.
-The network has since grown to span the length and breadth of the country's main island – with the exception of the forested core and the rural northwestern region – in accordance with Singapore's aim of developing a comprehensive rail network as the backbone of the country's public transportation system, averaging a daily ridership of 3.4 million in 2019.
+The Mass Rapid Transit (MRT) system is a rapid transit system in Singapore and the island country's principal mode of railway transportation.
+After two decades of planning the system commenced operations in November 1987 with an initial 6 km stretch consisting of five stations.
+The network has since grown to span the length and breadth of the country's main island – with the exception of the forested core and the rural northwestern region – in accordance with Singapore's aim of developing a comprehensive rail network as the backbone of the country's public transportation system, averaging a daily ridership of 3.41 million in 2024.